sidayuan/sidayuan.github.io/_posts/2024-12-29-bridging-the-gap-extending-the-reflection-principle-via-the-brownian-bridge.md

 If you're already well-versed with all of the concepts discussed, you can probably already skip to [the proof](#the-proof) section at the end of this post.
 But once again, the audience I want to cater to are non-mathematicians, so in this section we'll build up the necessary knowledge to mathematically understand the theorem and its proof.
 To such a reader, this section will likely be the most valuable.
 It serves as a gentle introduction to random variables, stochastic processes, and the reflection principle.

+I sprinkle in several <span style="color:#8B19FF">interactive simulations</span> to help with visualising and building intuition.

 ### Random variables

 A <i>random variable</i> is simply any object such that its value isn't deterministic.
 That is, it's a variable that's random.
 (See, I told you mathematicians tend to be very literal.)
 Coin flips, dice rolls, stock prices, the position of a drop of dye in a beaker, are all examples of random variables.
 But how do we actually mathematically formulate a random variable?